 Sexual Harassment: Tulane University is committed to creating and maintaining a campus environment where all individuals are treated with respect and dignity and where all are free to participate in a lively exchange of ideas.
 Sexual harassment of undergraduate or graduate students by one another, faculty, or staff will not be tolerated.
 If you or one of your students has been a victim of sexual harassment or sexual violence by a Tulane affiliate, contact the instructor.
 If the instructor is involved or unavailable, go to the graduate studies director.
-If this is not possible, contact the Office of Institutional Equity (Deborah Love, oie@tulane.edu), the https://cm.maxient.com/reportingform.php?TulaneUniv&layout_id=0.
+If this is not possible, contact the Office of Institutional Equity (UPDATE THIS Deborah Love, oie@tulane.edu), the Assistant VP for Student Affairs (Erica Woodley) or a Title IX Coordinator (UPDATE THIS Meredith Smith).
+You can also report anonymously at https://cm.maxient.com/reportingform.php?TulaneUniv&layout_id=0.
 There are also resources for immediate medical and psychological help, if needed (see table below).